 |Max # of Show fields in each task||50||In Pivot task, we can pivot on a field using 200 cases|

-- Fetch tasks support data sources from SFDC, MDA (Redshift Only), and Data Spaces.
+- Fetch tasks support data sources from SFDC, MDA (All data sources), and Data Spaces.

 - Each field in every task can have a field label input by the user which will be used as a field alias while querying and as a output header in the csv result.
 While querying from usage data, if any of these field aliases contains reserved keyword, you must modify the Output Field Label name before clicking SAVE, otherwise it displays the following error message.